 (1) Prosecuting the Application.
 A trademark application is a deceptively simple document.
-For example, overclaiming by including a good or service not supported by use in commerce may invalidate the registration.
-Underclaiming may unnecessarily limit its scope.
-A Section 2(f) affidavit, transfer to the Supplemental Register, disclaimer, and citation of relevant Trademark Manual of Examining Procedure rules and cases may be needed to obtain a registration.
-Statements made in prosecuting an application may narrow the registration.
+Over-claiming by including a good or service not supported by use may invalidate the registration.
+Under-claiming may unnecessarily limit its scope.
+A Section 2(f) declaration, Supplemental Register transfer, disclaimer, or citing TMEP rules and cases may help obtain a registration.
+Prosecution statements may narrow the registration.
 E Z Loader Boat Trailers, Inc. v.
 Cox Trailers, Inc., 213 U.S.P.Q.
 597, 599 (T.T.A.B.
 1982), aff'd., 706 F.2d 1231 (Fed.
 Cir.
 1983).
-Combining a marginal word mark with a design may improve registerability, trading and maintenance problems if the design changes in the future and potential scope-limiting effect for future incontestability.
-KP Permanent Make-Up, Inc. v.
-Lasting Impression I, Inc., 328 F.3d 1061 (9th Cir.
-2003); Boi Na Braza, LLC v.
-Terra Sul Corp., 110 U.S.P.O.2d 1186 (T.T.A.B.
+Combining a marginal word mark with a distinctive design may trade potential maintenance problems if the design changes in exchange for improved registerability and future incontestability of the weak word mark.
+Permanent Make-Up, Inc. v.
+Lasting Impression I. Inc., 328 F.3d 1061 (9th Cir.
+2003) ("presumption of validity extends to the most salient feature of the mark" Id at 1070); Boi Na Braza, LLC v.
+Terra Sul Corp., 110 U.S.P.Q.2d 1186 (T.T.A.B.
 2014).
 (2) Prosecution Fraud.
-False statements may cause registration cancellation or unenforceability.
+False statements may cause cancellation or unenforceability.
 Compare, Nationstar Mortgage, LLC v.
 Mujahid Ahmad, 112 U.S.P.Q.2d 1361 (T.T.A.B.
 2014) (fraudulent "use in commerce" oath), and (§ 2(f) declaration fraud), with, Sovereign Military Hospitaller Order of St. John of Jerusaleum of Rhodes and of Malta v.
 Florida Priory of the Knights Hospitaller of the Sovereign Order of St. John of Jerusalem, 702 F.3d 1200 (11th Fed.
 Cir.
-2012) (a "knowingly false material representation with intent to deceive the PTO" standard.), Grand Canyon West Ranch LLC v.
+2012) ("knowingly false material representation with intent to deceive the PTO" standard.), Grand Canyon West Ranch LLC v.
 Hualapai Tribe, 78 U.S.P.Q.2d 1696 (T.T.A.B.
-2006) (Opposition respondent successfully deleted claimed, but unused, services prior to fraud allegation); Maids to Order v.
-Maid-to-Order, Inc., 78 U.S.P.Q.2d 1899 (T.T.A.B.
+2006) (Respondent successfully deleted claimed, but unused, services prior to fraud allegation); Maids to Order v.
+Maidto-Order, Inc., 78 U.S.P.Q.2d 1899 (T.T.A.B.
 2006) ("Subjective belief" standard concerning prior users).
 B&B Hardware, Inc. v.
 Hargis Industries, Inc., 135 S. Ct.
 1293, 1310 (2015) (T.T.A.B. rulings are res judicata where "usages adjudicated by the TTAB are materially the same as those before the district court.")

-(1) An application may be based on use, intent-to-use, or international priority.
+(1) An application may be based on use in commerce (Doctor's Associates Inc. v.
+Janco, LLC, Opp.
+No. 91217243, TTAB Jan.
+7, 2016( interstate requirement)), intent-to-use, or international priority.
 (2) Typical pendency between filing the application and the first Office Action is about seven months.
 (3) A Response to an Office Action typically is written by a trademark attorney using arguments based upon statutes, regulations, the Trademark Manual of Examination Procedure, court decisions and evidence to persuade the examiner to withdraw rejections.
 (4) If the examiner finds the application mark allowable, the Trademark Office publishes it so anyone who believes they will be injured by registration can file an Opposition.
 (5) An Opposition is a lawsuit to determine if the application should issue as a registration.